-The fact is, deals during this highly desirable time are non-existent while prices skyrocket and availability plummets.
+The fact is, deals during this highly desirable time are non-existent and prices skyrocket while availability plummets.
 But you still have options.
-Follow the complete guide of where to stay for oktoberfest to find the best accommodations for you.
+Here is the complete guide of where to stay for Oktoberfest.

 When to Book Accommodations for Oktoberfest

-Everyone tells you to book a hotel in Munich as soon as possible.
-And that really is the best advice.
-Where to book and how exact your request is will determine how early that search should be.
+Book your accommodations in Munich as soon as possible.
+Where to book and your flexibility on location and price will determine how easy the search will be.

 Best Hotels for Oktoberfest